RSEM Tutorial: Gene & Isoform Quantification for RNA-Seq

 Merging Results

-After analyzing multiple samples, you can merge the results into a single matrix.
-In this example, we merge results for sample1 through sample4.
+Once you have analyzed multiple samples, you can merge the results into a single matrix.
+Here we merge the results for sample1 through sample4.

 The merged results will look like this: